NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Development

-Department of Buildings issued new certificates of occupancy to 0 residential units in new buildings in Rego Park/Forest Hills in 2020, 35 less than the number of units certified in 2019.
+The Department of Buildings issued new certificates of occupancy to 471 residential units in new buildings in Rego Park/Forest Hills in 2022, 360 more than the number of units certified in 2021.

-Department of Buildings issued new certificates of occupancy to 0 residential units in new buildings in Rego Park/Forest Hills last year, 35 less than the number of units certified in 2019.
+Department of Buildings issued new certificates of occupancy to 471 residential units in new buildings in Rego Park/Forest Hills last year, the same as the number of units certified in 2022.

 Share: